ccloli/DNSProxy/README.md

 -   RegExp
     You can use JavaScript-style regular expression to match, just quote it with a slash `/` like `/.*/`.
 But make sure it can be parsed by JavaScript and fit your Node.js environment, like lookbehind assertions (`(?<=)` in C#) cannot be accepted in most Node.js version, as it's added in ECMAScript 2018, so most of JavaScript environment don't support it.

+You can also set exclude rules by starting them with `-`, so that if some domains are matched a rule like sub domains, but you want to not match them.
+The rules will be tested in order, if a domain matches a include rule, it'll test the rest of exclude rules, and if it matches, then it'll test the rest of include rules, and so on.

 You should put your match rules in each line (split them with a "enter").
 Here is an example of rule file, and the comments note how the match rules will work.

 ```sh